zahsa/zahsa.github.io/notes/python.md

 Methods:
 - count(value): Counts occurrences of value in the tuple.

- -index(value): Returns the index of the first occurrence of value.
+- index(value): Returns the index of the first occurrence of value.

 # Examples
 my_tuple = tuple(["Max", 28, "Boston"])